hyiso/commitlint/docs/references-cli.md

 Global options:
 -h, --help       Print this usage information.
     --config     path to the config file
+                 (defaults to "commitlint.yaml")
     --edit       read last commit message from the specified file.
     --from       lower end of the commit range to lint.
-This is preceded to --edit --to         upper end of the commit range to lint.
-This is preceded to --edit --version    display version information
+This is succeeded to --edit --to         upper end of the commit range to lint.
+This is succeeded to --edit --version    display version information
 ```